In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 1. Save your work.

-2. In the Application Builder, right-click on the root node in the Model Design View, corresponding to the HRTutorial [0.0] model, and then select Validate.
+2. In the Application Builder, right-click on the root node in the Model Design view, corresponding to the HRTutorial [0.0] model, and click Validate.
 The validation report should raise no error.

-The goal of this step is to configure the main menu (Navigation Drawer) of the application.
+The goal of this section is to configure the navigation drawer (i.e., the main menu) of your application.

-1. Select SearchAndInbox in the Groups table view and then click the Add Item button.
+1. Select SearchAndInbox, and click the Add Item button.

-1. Set the Action to Global Search [Global Search] and then click Finish.
+1. Set the Action to Search [Global Search] and click Finish.

-1. Set the Action to Inbox [Inbox] and then click Finish.
+1. Set the Action to MyTasks [My Tasks] and click Finish.

 1. Select Add Group in the Groups section.